 - Paint the shelving the same color as the walls for an unobtrusive finish.

 - Don’t forget to allow for skirting boards when you’re measuring up for storage.

-- Storage furniture doesn’t have to come from the same range, but keep wood colours or finishes consistent and look for harmony between different pieces.
+- Storage furniture doesn’t have to come from the same range, but keep wood colors or finishes consistent and look for harmony between different pieces.

-- Invest in a modular system if you think your storage needs are likely to expand, so that it can be increased accordingly.
+- Invest in a modular system if you think your storage needs are likely to expand so that they can be increased accordingly.